- Our Providers

 There are different methods that are used to change the position of the brow.
 Each patient needs a custom tailored approach depending on their specific needs and expectations.
 A thorough evaluation by a specialist will ensure that you have the right surgery.

 Small amounts of fat taken from the thigh or belly can be injected around the eye to achieve more youthful appearing eyes, in addition to elevating the brow.
-This, however, does not address forehead wrinkling and is more often used in combination with other minimally-invasive techniques such as Botox.
-This also allows for 1-3 mm of brow elevation but has a longer lasting impact then Botox alone.
+This, however, does not address forehead wrinkling and is more often used in combination with other minimally-invasive techniques.
+This also allows for 1-3 mm of brow elevation and has a long-lasting impact.

 This method is best suited for those with deep forehead wrinkles, as this involves making incisions in the face that need to be camouflaged.
 It involves making an incision right above the eyebrow (direct brow lift), or higher up in the middle of the forehead (midforehead lift) and removing an ellipse of skin.
 The incisions are hidden within the deep creases of the forehead.
 The amount of skin excised allows for a precise elevation and placement of the eyebrow to the desired position.